 When to Talk About Hearing Loss

-Hearing loss affects everyone, not just those who are experiencing it; in fact, they are often the last ones to know.
-Coming to terms with the fact that you have lost a part of yourself, like your hearing, is very difficult and can often take up to 10 years to accept.
-You can help your loved one move forward by starting the conversation early and approaching the topic gently and patiently to avoid them getting defensive and or shutting down.
+Hearing loss affects everyone, not just those who are experiencing it.
+In fact, the person with hearing loss is often the last one to know.
+Coming to terms with the fact that you have lost a part of yourself, like your hearing, is very difficult.
+Experts say it often takes up to 10 years to accept.
+You can help your loved one move forward by starting the conversation early.
+Approaching the topic gently and patiently can help prevent them from becoming defensive and/or shutting down.
 If you approach the subject with love and concern for their well being, it can help your loved one take the first steps on their journey to better hearing.

-A good way to open the conversation is to emphasize the value of your relationship and talk about how hearing loss is affecting your ability to connect meaningfully with each other.
-It’s equally important to reassure and advocate for them at every step of the way, from booking the hearing assessment to having their hearing aid fit in their ears.
+A good way to open the conversation is to emphasize the value of your relationship.
+Talk about how hearing loss is affecting your ability to connect meaningfully with each other.
+It’s equally important to reassure and advocate for them at every step of the way.
+This starts when they book their hearing assessment through to having their hearing aid fit in their ears.
 Many people who use hearing aids note that they finally made the transition because their loved ones persistently advocated for their best interest.

 How Not to Talk About Hearing Loss